OrynVail/orynx-space/src/lib/blogs/posts/the-primordial-constant.md

 > This is not about darkness as metaphor.
 This is about recognizing the ground of being itself.
 The unchanging constant that makes all change possible.

-This is not an aesthetic posture or poetic drama.
-It is a reckoning.
-This is a return to the **limit** of what can be spoken.

 The light will fade.
 The stars will die.
 The universe will expand into cold silence.

 But darkness?